-The college is divided into six schools: School of the Arts; School of Business; School of Education, Health, and Human Performance; School of Humanities and Social Sciences; School of Languages, Cultures, and World Affairs; and School of Sciences and Mathematics.
+The college is divided into six schools: School of the Arts; School of Business; School of Education, Health, and Human Performance.
+Along with, School of Humanities and Social Sciences; School of Languages, Cultures, and World Affairs; and School of Sciences and Mathematics.
 Some of C of C’s unique programs include Arts Management, Historic Preservation, Discovery Informatics, and Computing in the Arts.
-The college has Division I athletics, including sailing, sand volleyball, and equestrian, and students can attend all sporting events for free.
+The college has Division I athletics.
+Including sailing, sand volleyball, and equestrian, and students can attend all sporting events for free.

 C of C boasts an Honors College and a number of merit scholarships for both in- and out-of-state students.
 The college provides many free support services, such as math, foreign language, writing, and speaking labs; individual peer tutoring; and one-on-one sessions with staff members on study skills and standardized test preparation.
 There also are considerable services for students with disabilities, and C of C is considered “LD-friendly”.